dominicbeesley/blitter-vhdl-6502/doc/hardware-overview-mk2.md

 -----------------

-This document describes the firmware for the mk.2 board which is no longer supported For the latest mk.3 board see
+This document describes the firmware for the mk.2 board, for the latest mk.3 board see
         -       [Mk.3 overview](hardware-overview-mk3.md)